surajvm1/learningSWE/microservices/internalWeatherServiceB/README.md

 Others:

 - Setup working condition: Working.
 - Note there were problems setting up connecting to Mongodb container: So had to add `authSource=admin` in the mongodb uri.
+[Ref link](https://stackoverflow.com/questions/72048051/pymongo-auth-failure-ok-0-0-errmsg-authentication-failed-code-18).

 ---------